Periodic boundary conditions

 for all m = 0, 1, 2, ... and for constants $a_i$ and $b_i$.

-In molecular dynamics simulations and Monte Carlo molecular modeling, PBCs are usually applied to calculate properties of bulk gasses, liquids, crystals or mixtures.
+In molecular dynamics simulations and Monte Carlo molecular modeling, PBCs are usually applied to calculate properties of bulk gases, liquids, crystals, or mixtures.
 A common application uses PBC to simulate solvated macromolecules in a bath of explicit solvent.
 Born–von Karman boundary conditions are periodic boundary conditions for a special system.

 In electromagnetics, PBC can be applied for different mesh types to analyze the electromagnetic properties of periodical structures.

 Requirements and artifacts

 Three-dimensional PBCs are useful for approximating the behavior of macro-scale systems of gases, liquids, and solids.
 Three-dimensional PBCs can also be used to simulate planar surfaces, in which case two-dimensional PBCs are often more suitable.
 Two-dimensional PBCs for planar surfaces are also called slab boundary conditions; in this case, PBCs are used for two Cartesian coordinates (e.g., x and y), and the third coordinate (z) extends to infinity.

 PBCs can be used in conjunction with Ewald summation methods (e.g., the particle mesh Ewald method) to calculate electrostatic forces in the system.
-However, PBCs also introduce correlational artifacts that do not respect the translational invariance of the system, and requires constraints on the composition and size of the simulation box.
+But PBCs also introduce correlational artifacts that do not respect the translational invariance of the system, requiring constraints on the composition and size of the simulation box.

 In simulations of solid systems, the strain field arising from any inhomogeneity in the system will be artificially truncated and modified by the periodic boundary.
 Similarly, the wavelength of sound or shock waves and phonons in the system is limited by the box size.

 In simulations containing ionic (Coulomb) interactions, the net electrostatic charge of the system must be zero to avoid summing to an infinite charge when PBCs are applied.
 In some applications it is appropriate to obtain neutrality by adding ions such as sodium or chloride (as counterions) in appropriate numbers if the molecules of interest are charged.
 Sometimes ions are even added to a system in which the molecules of interest are neutral, to approximate the ionic strength of the solution in which the molecules naturally appear.
 Maintenance of the minimum-image convention also generally requires that a spherical cutoff radius for nonbonded forces be at most half the length of one side of a cubic box.
 Even in electrostatically neutral systems, a net dipole moment of the unit cell can introduce a spurious bulk-surface energy, equivalent to pyroelectricity in polar crystals.
+Another consequence of applying PBCs to a simulated system such as a liquid or a solid is that this hypothetical system has no contact with its "surroundings", due to it being infinite in all directions.
+Therefore, long-range energy contributions such as the electrostatic potential, and by extension the energies of charged particles like electrons, are not automatically aligned to experimental energy scales.
+Mathematically, this energy level ambiguity corresponds to the sum of the electrostatic energy being dependent on a surface term that needs to be set by the user of the method.